 Pragmatics and Language Development.
 A second focus of our research is to explore how linguistic development relates to children’s developing ability to reason pragmatically about the knowledge and intentions of others.
 Everyday language is replete with examples in which the meaning we derive from an utterance goes beyond what the utterance itself literally entails.
 Thus, if we ask a friend if they want to come to our party and they reply that they “have homework to do”, we may infer that they do not want to come to the party, even though they have not said so.
 Further, an ability to understand others’ intentions and goals may also be critical to even the most basic inferences that children make about the meanings of new words.
 However, a great deal of research has indicated that children under the age of four struggle to understand the mental states of others, and especially to realize that other people can have different beliefs about the world than they do.
 Our research explores this tension, with the goal of clarifying how children’s language development may depend upon their developing social cognitive abilities.

 Social Cognitive Development in Different Cultural Contexts.
 In recent years, scientists have begun to elucidate the foundations of the basic human tendencies to form biases toward different social groups, to cooperate and help others, and to make moral judgments.
 However, this research has been conducted primarily in western, industrialized societies, leaving open how variation across different cultures may shape these basic tendencies.
-In recent work, our lab has explored some of these questions in urban India, examining the implications for social cognitive development posed by unique cultural constructs such as the caste system.
-Future research will continue to consider the role of culture in shaping our social identities and dispositions.
+In recent work, our lab has explored some of these questions in urban India, examining the implications for social cognitive development posed by unique cultural constructs such as the Hindu caste system.
+Our research considers the role of culture in shaping our social identities and dispositions.

 To view the below articles, please see http://lcdlab.berkeley.edu/publications

-Srinivasan, M. & Snedeker, J. (in press).
+Srinivasan, M. & Snedeker, J. (2014).
 Polysemy and the taxonomic constraint: Children’s representations of words with taxonomically-different meanings.
-Language Learning and Development.
+Language Learning and Development, 10(2), 97-128.

 Srinivasan, M. & Barner, D. (2013).
 The Amelia Bedelia effect: World knowledge and the goal bias in language acquisition.
 Cognition, 128, 431-450.